Meningococcal disease

 Infants and children

 Infants can receive their 1st dose of MenACWY vaccine as early as 6 weeks of age.
-Menveo is registered for use in people aged ≥2 months.
-However, infants can receive their 1st dose of either of these vaccines as early as 6 weeks of age.
+Infants aged <12 months can receive 2 of the 3 brands of MenACWY vaccine (Menveo or Nimenrix).

-For infants aged <6 months who are travelling to areas where meningococcal A disease is common and who are receiving Menveo, a 4-dose schedule (given as a 3+1 schedule) should be considered for optimal protection against serogroup A. Three primary doses should be given with an interval of 8 weeks between doses, followed by a 4th dose at 12 months age.
+- Infants who commence vaccination aged <6 months with Menveo should receive a 4-dose schedule (given as a 3+1 schedule) for optimal protection against serogroup A; 3 primary doses should be given with an interval of 8 weeks between doses, followed by a 4th dose at 12 months of age (or 8 weeks after the 3rd dose whichever is later).

 Medical conditions are specified in List.
 Specified medical conditions associated with increased risk of invasive meningococcal disease.